 |Habitat:||Brush, woodlands in the Appalachians|

-Appalachian Cottontail Overview
+Appalachian Cottontail Rabbit Overview

 They were initially thought to be the Eastern cottontail until 1992 when it was discovered the Appalachian cottontail was a separate species.
 Because of how closely they resemble the Eastern cottontail (despite geographical differences), the physical differences are worth noting.

 The Appalachian cottontail is also known by a number of other names, including the woods rabbit, mountain cottontail, and Allegheny cottontail.
+The scientific name for this cottontail rabbit is Sylvilagus obscurus.

-The Appalachian cottontail lives in high altitudes of over 2,500 feet and most commonly in areas that have been clear cut 5 to 10 years before.
+The Appalachian cottontail rabbit lives in high altitudes of over 2,500 feet and most commonly in areas that have been clear cut 5 to 10 years before.
 They prefer to take shelter in lower brushes such as rhododendron, mountain laurel, blueberry, and greenbrier.

 The Appalachian cottontail has a preference for dense and brushy areas where they can forage and hide from predators.